 Klarna: Company background

 Klarna’s CEO Sebastian Siemiatkowski is one of the company's three co-founders, along with Niklas Adalberth and Victor Jacobsson, though only Siemiatkowski remains at Klarna at this time.
-However, Jacobsson has recently been in the spotlight, amidst efforts to buy up private market shares as Klarna plans an IPO.
+However, Jacobsson had been buying up Klarna shares in 2024, ahead of a potential Klarna IPO, possibly to the point of exceeding Siemiatkowski’s stake.
+As the Financial Times reported, Jacobsson had been using special purpose vehicles to acquire Klarna shares, using his right of first refusal (ROFR) to step in as a buyer.13

 BNPL growth amidst high interest rates

 These improvements have come amidst high interest rates, which can provide both headwinds and tailwinds.
-Many BNPL options, including Klarna’s core offering, do not charge interest if payments are made on time, so that could be appealing to some consumers compared to high credit card rates, for instance.11
+Many BNPL options, including Klarna’s core offering, do not charge interest if payments are made on time, so that could be appealing to some consumers compared to high credit card rates, for instance.17

 Klarna stock price history